Senetas/crypto-cli/README.md

 LABEL com.senetas.crypto.enabled=true
 ```
 in their `Dockerfile` will be supported.
-For the moment, only images that were built on the same machine and have never been removed from it are supported.
-This means that the ideal test image is one that was freshly built.
 A compliant Dockerfile is provided in the `test` directory.

 ### Credentials